vauxhal/equares/equares_http/public/meta/doc/page/general-data.md

 ![](/meta/doc/page/general-box-links.png 'An example of valid links')

+## Format compatibility

-Otherwise, the link is shown as a red line, and an error is issued on an attempt to run simulation:
+If formats of two ports are different, the link between them is shown as a red line, and an error message is issued on an attempt to run simulation:

 ![](/meta/doc/page/general-box-links-bad.png 'Invalid links are shown as red lines')